Heart Disease and The Mediterranean Diet(s)

 Further evidence for this comes from the Oslo Diet Heart Study (ODHS).
 The ODHS study was similar in many ways to the LDHS: it recruited heart attack survivors and asked half of them to follow a diet designed to prevent future heart attacks.
 This experimental diet called for increased fruits, vegetables, and brown bread, and meat was discouraged in favor of fish (particularly shellfish and oily fish like sardines).
 However, in the ODHS soybean oil was provided to subjects in the experimental group instead of the olive oil/canola oil combo as in the LDHS.
 For those unaware soybean is fairly rich in linoleic acid and as a result the ODHS diet’s main difference from the LDHS diet was an increase in linoleic acid (instead of an increase in oleic acid, the main fat type increased in the LDHS diet).
 After five years those subjects following the ODHS’s experimental diet had died from heart attacks 56 percent less than the control group, an impressive result.
 However, they did not experience a particularity impressive reduction in non-fatal heart attacks or total cardiovascular disease related deaths compared to the subjects in the LDHS.
 Given this I think the Oslo Diet Heart Study provides compelling evidence that eating less linoleic acid was an important reason for the Lyon Diet Heart Study’s benefits.
 However, linoleic acid reduction was clearly not the sole factor or the ODHS wouldn’t have observed the benefits it did.
 Furthermore, if linoleic acid was the only thing that mattered there probably should have been similar benefits seen in the WHI trial which also reduced dietary linoleic acid, but there wasn’t.

-Omega-3 Fatty Acids: Fish Oil and ALA
+Omega-3 Fatty Acids: The Alpha and the Omega 3

 The next thing we need to cover is omega-3 fatty acids.
 Most people are at least somewhat familiar these fats, considering that omega-3 containing fish oil pills are, by some estimates, the most widely taken nutritional supplement in the United States.
 Like linoleic acid, omega-3 fats are polyunsaturated (containing multiple double bonds) but unlike linoleic acid omega-3 fats have their first double bond only 3 carbons down their carbon chain from their omega end.
 There are various omega-3 fatty acids, differing primarily by the length of their carbon chain.
 ALA has 18 carbons, EPA has 20 carbons, and DHA has 22 carbons.
 EPA and DHA are found in fish (and are almost always together as a pair) while ALA in found in things like flax seeds, chia seeds, and canola oil.